puma13992/cinematography/README.md

 # Introduction: Cinematography of Holocaust

-This is the Project Portfolio 5 for Code Institute Full-stack development program.
+This is the Project Portfolio 5 for Code Institute full-stack development program.
 Cinematography of Holocaust is a Django Rest Framework and React.js project that runs on Heroku.

 The site allows users to register and log in from the frontend.
 Once registered and logged in users can edit their profile, add, edit and delete movies and glossary items.

-The live website on Heroku can be accessed at the following link: [View my Live Website here](https://cinematography-455aca732715.herokuapp.com/)
+The live website on Heroku can be accessed via the following link: [View my Live Website here](https://cinematography-455aca732715.herokuapp.com/)

 ![Cinematography of Holocaust](/documentation/design/cinematography-website.png)